Strawberry Applesauce Jello Recipe with Sprite

 Most commercially available gelatin products are derived from animal collagen and are similar in nutrient content.
 However, if considering plant-based gelatin alternatives, it's crucial to check the nutritional content and consult with a dietitian.

-Print📖 Recipe
+Recipe

 Ingredients

-- 2 cups applesauce, unsweetened, without added Vitamin C
+- 2 cups applesauce unsweetened, without added Vitamin C

-- 2 packages of sweetened gelatin mix
+- 2 packages of any flavor Jello mix

 - 1 cup whipped topping